 One made a suggestion as to how you can reduce your chances of side effects.
 You break “up the dose by taking every 1 tab every 3 hrs for the total of 3.”

-FDA Advisories – “About What?”
+FDA Advisories on Lipodrene – “About What?”

 The Food and Drug Administration took notice when they found acacia rigidula on the Lipodrene ingredient list.
 According to the government entity, this is not approved under supplement guidelines.
 Hi-Tech Pharmaceuticals was advised to take all products off the market that contained the leaves.
 Based on the promotion page on the official website, there have been no changes to the formula.